ebeshero/UpTransformation/xquery_setup.md

 let $data as document-node() := doc("/db/neh-2017/hamlet.xml")
 ```

 New coders sometimes ignore the `as` operator because 1) it isn’t required and 2) it can provoke annoying error messages.
-[Those error messages are your friends!](../week_1/dont_panic.md) If you omit the `as` operator and make an error, you’ve still made an error, and it’s better to know about the error and correct it than to get the wrong results without being aware that they’re wrong.
+If you omit the `as` operator and make an error, you’ve still made an error, and it’s better to know about the error and correct it than to get the wrong results without being aware that they’re wrong.

 In summary, each XQuery that you write will begin with something like the following: